compulim/use-schema-org-action/README.md

 Marks the action with `actionStatus-output`.
 In the handler, returns `actionStatus` with a supported value.
 It will be propagated to the updated action.

 If the handler did not respond with `actionStatus` or not output constraints is defined, it will set `actionStatus` to `"CompletedActionStatus"` for resolutions, or `"FailedActionStatus"` for rejections.

+### Why the `performAction` function is invalidated on every re-render?

+The handler function (second argument) should be memoized via `useCallback`.

+Every time the handler function is changed, the `performAction` will be invalidated.

 ## Contributions